 Once you complete nursing school, there are a wide range of career paths you can follow.
 Perhaps you want to work as nurse practitioner or help train the next generation of registered nurses as a nurse educator.
-If working closely with patients is how you want to put your nursing education to use, a career as a patient educator may be right for you.
+If working closely with patients to help make sure they understand information regarding their health is how you want to put your nursing education to use, a career as a patient educator may be right for you.

 Find out about the essential role that patient educators fill in the field of healthcare, and how you can complete nursing school online and earn your Master of Science in Nursing degree.

 When a patient comes to a clinic or hospital with a medical complication or serious health issue, it can be scary for them.
 Having a professional explain the problem and outline the treatment options can improve a patient’s experience and contribute to good health outcomes.
 This is exactly where a patient educator comes in.

 Patient educators play a key role between patients and the doctors and nurses providing their care.
 Some of the key duties of a patient educator include: